Title: Another Son

 Another Son is a unique and original story about a teacher whose modern age ideas and beliefs forever changed the way those around him saw the world.
 When an unnamed narrator finds himself stranded on a relatively deserted road one night due to car troubles, little did he know that such an inauspicious beginning would lead to the most wonderful experience of his life.

 It is through this serendipitous event that he is introduced to the wise and enigmatic Jos.
-Captivated by the mysticism surrounding the teacher, the narrator makes an impulsive decision to join the group of “travellers” who have been following Jos for a long time, thus initiating his own journey towards self-discovery.
+Captivated by the mysticism surrounding the teacher, the narrator makes an impulsive decision to join the group of “travelers” who have been following Jos for a long time, thus initiating his own journey towards self-discovery.

 The structure of the novel blurs the issue of genres: on one hand, its philosophical undertones, numerous discussions about religion and minimal plot can fool readers into classifying this as a spiritual self-help book.